-Before becoming a Participant, an interested party has to be a Terminal User under LNG Services Agreement, a Capacity Subscription Agreement, a LNG Transshipment Services Agreement or a LNG Terminalling Agreement, depending on the LNG Services on offer during the Auction Window.
+Before becoming a Participant, an interested party has to be a Terminal User under LNG Services Agreement, a Capacity Subscription Agreement, a LNG Transshipment Services Agreement, a LNG Terminalling Agreement or a LNG Agreement for LNG Truck Loading, depending on the LNG Services or LNG Truck Services on offer during the Auction Window.

 Participating to Auctions

-In order to be admitted as Participant to the Auctions, the Terminal User shall provide the Terminal Operator with the following documents via electronic mail to info.lng@fluxys.com:
+In order to be admitted as Participant to the Auctions, Terminal User shall provide Terminal Operator with the following documents via electronic mail to info.lng@fluxys.com:

-a Power of Attorney (substantially in the form of Schedule 1 to these T&C LNG Auctions) identifying the persons that are entitled to individually place Bids (“Bidders”);
+a Power of Attorney (substantially in the form of Schedule 1 (page 8) to these T&C LNG Auctions) identifying the persons that are entitled to individually place Bids (“Bidders”);

-proof that the signatories of the Power of Attorney have the power to act on behalf of the Participant in the Auction
+company’s official Power of Attorney, proving that the signatories of Schedule 1 have the power to act on behalf of the Participant in the Auction

-a duly signed Form of Acknowledgement of these T&C LNG Auctions
+a duly signed Form of Acknowledgement (page 1) together with the other pages of these T&C LNG Auctions initialed from page 0 to page 7 included.

-If it is the first time the Participant participates to an Auction governed by these T&C LNG Auctions, it must submit the aforementioned documents by the deadline specified on the Fluxys website.
-Terminal Operator will confirm receipt and whether the Participant is admitted to the Auction by electronic mail before the start of the Auction.
+If it is the first time Participant participates to an Auction governed by these T&C LNG Auctions, it must submit the aforementioned documents by the deadline specified on the Fluxys website.
+Terminal Operator will confirm receipt and whether Participant is admitted to the Auction by electronic mail before the start of the Auction.

-If it is not the first time the Participant participates to an Auction governed by these T&C LNG Auctions and if the information previously provided by the Terminal User in these signed T&C LNG Auctions is still valid, the Terminal User is automatically eligible to participate to Auctions governed by these T&C LNG Auctions.
+If it is not the first time Participant participates to an Auction governed by these T&C LNG Auctions and if the information previously provided by Terminal User in these signed T&C LNG Auctions is still valid, Terminal User is automatically eligible to participate to Auctions governed by these T&C LNG Auctions after confirming by email to info.lng@fluxys.com its interest in taking part.

 Fluxys LNG can suspend a Participant’s ability to participate to any Auction governed by these T&C LNG Auctions if it deems that the conditions for registration under these T&C LNG Auction are no longer satisfied by a Participant.